 As part of the programme, students participate in a series of hands-on workshops including a mindfulness meditation and learning about the latest mindfulness research, positive emotions techniques and self-compassion sessions.
 Students attend interactive lectures, work on specific real-life cases and give presentations.
 The final project is a paper on a topic chosen by the students.
 On the last day of the course, a student symposium is held where each student presents a review or research proposal to the rest of the group with a poster or an oral presentation.

 Experience Europe during your study

 Although the Positive Psychology programme focuses on academics first and foremost, experiencing Europe is about more than just studying.
-The programme includes two cultural weekend trips to the beautiful European capitals; Brussels and Amsterdam.
+The programme includes two cultural weekend trips to the beautiful European cities of Amsterdam and Brussels.